-This article describes how to use a graphical menu to discover and administer your Active Directory Environment.
-It’s like sconfig, but much more powerful when it comes to automation with Active Directory.
+This article will show you how to use a graphical menu to discover and administer your Active Directory Environment.
+It is a graphical menu I created for the administration of Active Directory Domain Services.
+It’s like sconfig, but much more powerful when it comes to automation in Active Directory Domain Services.

 The latest version is 1.1 (May 2018).
 For all those who have downloaded my first release, I would strongly recommend taking a look at this update.
 It fixes bugs and adds new features like Onboarding, Offboarding and much more.